leandroohf/mlops/bike_share_batch_prediction_simple/README.md

 # Next: how to scale

-   How I would change the architecture if the number of bike stations are big and the statiosn are spread on multiply cities in one country.
-   1. move to better scheduler: Airflow with astronomer
-   2. change architecture to scale
+  This project serves as a limited **MVP** and is not designed to scale.
+It demonstrates a basic batch pipeline for bike net change predictions, but as the number of bike stations grows and are spreaded across multiple cities the current architecture will not be sufficient.

+  To scale this project, I would:
+  1. replace the cloud scheduler by airflwo managed by astronomer
+  1. Redesign the architecture to support parallelism and distributed processing—